hugojhelder/distributed-systems-fallacies/README.md

 # distributed-systems-fallacies
 This is a reposistory containing dozens of demos that highlight one or more distributed systems fallacies.
-For instance caching problems, clock skewing, messaging fallacies, distributed transaction fallacies, and domain driven design problems with encapsulation
+For instance caching problems, clock skewing, messaging fallacies, distributed transaction fallacies, and domain driven design problems with encapsulation.

+In use in end level (P3/senior year) courses.

 # Assorti backend demos